 The Incheon Declaration mandates that the Global Education Monitoring (GEM) Report, to be published by UNESCO, monitor and assess SDG 4.36 It is a continuation of what was previously known as the Global Monitoring Report under the Education for All framework.
 37 The GEM Report has also developed the World Inequality Database on Education (WIDE) to help draw attention to the levels of inequality in education across and within countries.38

-Only two indicators have sufficient data, and there are also limitations in the data collected.
+While globally the UN considers there to be sufficient data for five indicators, in the Mekong Region data is not available for all of the countries, and data is not always up to date.
+There are also limitations in the data collected.
 For instance, while there are figures available on how many children of pre-primary school age are attending school (4.2.2), available data sources do not yet allow a reliable global estimate of how many children benefit from at least one year of pre-primary education.39 Available data sources also do not fully capture the diversity of services providing learning opportunities for young children.40

 |Country||Percentage of pupils over-age for grade (%)||Total enrolment in primary education||Gross enrolment ratio (GER) in primary education (total %)||Gross enrolment ratio (GER) in primary education male %)||Gross enrolment ratio (GER) in primary education (female %)||Out-of-school children|